fornando/simple-scripts/README.md

 # simple-scripts
 Some of the simple scripts I use everyday.
+Individual scripts have the information for each function.